zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > another test case has been run is just to make it possible to ignore certain
 > > errors.
 E.g.:

-It is assumed that *Child Zone* has been tested and reported by [Basic04].
+It is assumed that *Child Zone* is also tested and reported by [Connectivity01].
 This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.